 This is an array representing all of the parent view models:

 $parentsis the view model from the parent context (i.e., it’s the same as

 $parentsis the view model from the grandparent context

 $parentsis the view model from the great-grandparent context

 … and so on.

 This is the main view model object in the root context, i.e., the topmost parent context.
-It is equivalent to
+It’s usually the object that was passed to

 $parents[$parents.length - 1].

 This is the view model object in the current context.
 In the root context,